 - 1. Install the rubber grommets and brass eyelets onto the aileron servo. - 2.
-Using a modeling knife, remove the covering from over the servo box. - 3.
-Place the servo into the servo box.
-Center the servo and drill pilot holes through the block of wood for each of the four mounting screws provided with the servo. - 4.
+Using a modeling knife, remove the covering from over the pre-cut servo arm exit hole on the aileron servo tray / hatch.
+This hole will allow the servo arm to pass through when installing the aileron pushrods. - 3.
+Place the servo into the servo tray.
+Center the servo within the tray and drill pilot holes through the block of wood for each of the four mounting screws provided with the servo. - 4.
 Using the thread as a guide and using masking tape, tape the servo lead to the end of the thread: carefully pull the thread out.
 When you have pulled the servo lead out, remove the masking tape and the servo lead from the thread. - 5.
+Place the aileron servo tray / hatch into the servo box on the bottom of the wing and drill pilot holes through the tray and the servo box for each of the four mounting screws.
+Secure the servo tray in place using the mounting screws provided. - 6.
 Repeat step # 2 # 5 to install the second aileron servo in the opposite wing half.

-INSTALLING THE AILERON LINKAGES
+INSTALLING THE AILERONS LINKAGES